Jimmy Garoppolo Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Matchup vs. Los Angeles

-- Garoppolo averages 262.8 passing yards per game in four matchups against the Rams, 12.3 more yards his over/under in Monday's game.
+- Garoppolo's 262.8 passing yards per game in four matchups against the Rams are 12.3 more yards than his over/under in Monday's game.

-- Garoppolo threw multiple TDs two times in those matchups against the Rams, while throwing a touchdown pass in three games.
+- Garoppolo threw a touchdown pass in three of those contests against the Rams, and threw multiple TDs two times.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- The Rams are giving up 272.3 passing yards per game this year, the NFL's 21st-ranked pass defense.
+- The Rams are allowing 272.3 passing yards per game this season, the NFL's 21st-ranked pass defense.

 - With 10 passing TDs conceded this year, the Rams defense is ranked second in the league.